 A rotation system is composed of four waves.
 Each address remains in the sample four years and 25% of the sample is replaced each year.
+No one is interviewed more than once a year.

 A two-stage adjustment procedure is used.